Magnesium and calcium are equally important in preventing Osteopenia and Osteoporosis

 If you have been diagnosed with osteopenia and osteoporosis or are at risk to develop it, you should increase your intake of Magnesium.
 Magnesium is a balancing mineral for calcium and it is recommended that you take both in the ratio of at least 1:1.

-You can either try magnesium only supplements like Mag365 or opt for a supplement that offers both calcium and magnesium.
-Mag365 is a magnesium chloride-based supplement with high bioavailability of magnesium.
-Mag365 plus Calcium is a superior Magnesium-Calcium formulation with magnesium and calcium in ratio of 3:2.
+You can either try magnesium only supplements like MAG365 or opt for a supplement that offers both calcium and magnesium.
+MAG365 is an award-winning ionic magnesium citrate supplement that is highly bioavailable to the body since it essentially predigests in the glass when mixed with warm water.
+MAG365 plus Calcium is a superior Magnesium-Calcium formulation with magnesium and calcium in ratio of 3:2.
 Both of these can give much needed boost to the health of your bones.

 In addition to taking magnesium supplements, you must engage in regular physical activity that includes weight bearing exercises, such as low-impact aerobics, jogging, and walking.
 Moderate weight training will put some stress on the bones; encouraging them to become stronger over time.
 Regular check-ups to monitor bone loss are recommended in people over 50.